tywalch/electrodb/README.md

 }
 ```
 ### Defined via Filter method after query operators
+The easiest way to use filters is to use them inline in your query chain.

 ```javascript
 let StoreLocations  =  new Entity(model, {table: "StoreDirectory"});
 let maxRent = "5000.00";